anatlavitzkovitz/visualization_with_R/README.md

 If a specific package will be needed it will be added here

-I recommnd to use [RStudio](https://posit.co/download/rstudio-desktop/)
+I recommend to use [RStudio](https://posit.co/download/rstudio-desktop/)

 Later I will add some test and test cases to run.